Skip to content

 Overview

-This case study describes a firewall platform modernization initiative focused on migrating from legacy firewall technologies to a next-generation firewall architecture to improve security posture, operational efficiency, and long-term scalability.
+This case study outlines the strategic migration from legacy firewall platforms to a standardized next-generation firewall architecture designed to improve governance, visibility, and operational resilience.

 Business Challenge